Adventure and Outdoor Education

 The studies in community education with adventure educational orientation coach the students towards the mastery of the variety of skills needed in the professional field of community and adventure education.
-Students acquire the essential principles and practices of preventive work and wellbeing promotion and familiarize themselves with the different forms of action within communities and society.
+Students acquire the essential principles and practices of preventive work and well-being promotion and familiarize themselves with the different forms of action within communities and society at large.

 During the studies, students acquire pedagogical, social, technical, environmental and safety skills and are also prepared for entrepreneurship.
 Practical training periods and collaboration with working life are an essential part of developing the community skills and adventure educational competences of the students (see also Learning Environments).